 Wishing a happy and safe Thanksgiving weekend to my fellow Canadians!
 Today is the official day but we sat down to our feast on Sunday as a family without seeing my parents, sister or nephews during these strange Covid-19 times… Unlike Snoopy, we won’t be making…. toast and popcorn?

 For those non-Canadians out there, a Double-Double™ is the standard way to order a coffee with two creams and two sugars at any Tim Hortons location.
 A Regular™ is one cream/one sugar and the other option on the table is the Triple-Triple™ if you like your coffee… decadent.
-Anyways, Herb now has an appreciation for Joey’s plight.
+Anyway, Herb now has a better appreciation for Joey’s plight.

 Admittedly, this is kind of a cheap shot at places like northern Manitoba, which everyone assumes are freezing all year round.
 Let’s just imagine it was a particularly “fresh” summer day en route to Cold Springs and Joey isn’t trying very hard to look for positives at the moment.